wohaco/despace/davinci.md

 <p style="page-break-after:always"> </p>

 ## Mission
-DAVINCI would study the chemical composition of Venus' ([EVN‑014](venus.md)) atmosphere during descent ([EVN‑003](venus.md)).
+DAVINCI would study the chemical composition of Venus’ ([EVN‑014](venus.md)) atmosphere during descent ([EVN‑003](venus.md)).
 The DAVINCI probe would travel through the Venus atmosphere, sampling the air ([EVN‑055](venus.md)), and returning measurements down to the surface.
 These measurements are important to understanding the origin of the Venus atmosphere, how it has evolved, and how and why it is different from Earth ([EVN‑027](venus.md)) and Mars.
-DAVINCI's measurements would reveal the history of water ([EVN‑052](venus.md)) on Venus and the chemical processes at work in the unexplored lower atmosphere.
-Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain − «tesserae» ([EVN‑093](venus.md), [EVN‑085](venus.md)) to explore its origin and tectonic, volcanic, and weathering history ([EVN‑042](venus.md), [EVN‑095](venus.md)).
+DAVINCI’s measurements would reveal the history of water ([EVN‑052](venus.md)) on Venus and the chemical processes at work in the unexplored lower atmosphere.
+Before it reaches the surface, the DAVINCI probe would take the photos of the planet’s ridged terrain − «tesserae» ([EVN‑093](venus.md), [EVN‑085](venus.md)) to explore its origin and tectonic, volcanic, and weathering history ([EVN‑042](venus.md), [EVN‑095](venus.md)).

-DAVINCI would explore how Venus's atmosphere formed and then changed over time, including what happened to its water ([EVN‑027](venus.md), [EVN‑050](venus.md)).
+DAVINCI would explore how Venus’s atmosphere formed and then changed over time, including what happened to its water ([EVN‑027](venus.md), [EVN‑050](venus.md)).
 The findings would help understand why Venus and Earth took such different paths as they matured.

-DAVINCI's in situ measurements would answer multiple questions regarding Venus's atmospheric composition.
+DAVINCI’s in situ measurements would answer multiple questions regarding Venus’s atmospheric composition.

 It is part of the Discovery Program, and it was one of the finalists for Discovery 13 and 14.
 In the selection, the Lucy and Psyche spacecraft were selected as the next missions.
 The total allocated budget for the winners was $450M.
 On February 13, 2020, it joined the Discovery 15 and 16 finalists, becoming DAVINCI+.